Fireman Sam: Spin-offs

 In 1996, there was a stage show that was later released on video, titled Fireman Sam in Action.
 It was interspersed with scenes of children learning about fire safety with Gary Lewis, the actor playing Fireman Sam in the stage show.

 In 2009, Fireman Sam appeared with other animated children's TV characters in the Children in Need single The Official BBC Children in Need Medley.
 The single was put together by Peter Kay.

 Fireman Sam was adapted into a live musical theatre show, which began touring the UK in June 2011.

 In 2014, Amazon Prime redubbed Fireman Sam using American voices instead of British voices for children in the United States.
 However, the characters of Tom Thomas, Moose Roberts and Bella Lasagne have their regular, respective Australian, Canadian and Italian voices (instead of being dubbed with a US voice actor), due to their characters' accents.
-This cast includes the voices of Andrew Hodwitz, Jonah Ain, Chris D'Silva, Margaret Brock, Lily Cassano, Dave Pender Crichton, Jacob James, Scott Lancastle, Ashley Magwood, Michael Pongracz, Becky E. Shrimpton, Sarah Lynn Strange, Carter Treneer, Mark Ricci, Joe Marth (later replaced by Dave MacRae), Adam Turgeon and Christa Clahane.
+This cast includes the voices of Andrew Hodwitz, Jonah Ain, Chris D'Silva, Margaret Brock, Lily Cassano, Dave Pender Crichton, Jacob James, Scott Lancastle, Ashley Magwood, Michael Pongracz, Becky Shrimpton, Sarah Lynn Strange, Carter Treneer (later replaced by Mark Ricci), Joe Marth (later replaced by Dave MacRae), Adam Turgeon and Christa Clahane.